wp-plugins/simple-slider-ssp/readme.txt

 * Flipbook skin, Create books, magazines,brochures etc and HTML slides are supported too.
 * Create slider from gallery images attached to a post or page
+* Slides can have either pure HTML or only the image
 * Responsive HTML skin supports HTML slide types
 * jQuery Nivo slider skin with 5 different themes/styles
 * Beautiful horizontal accordion skin